Criminals & Underworld

 Dart.
 The spy moves up to its speed without provoking attacks of opportunity.

-Replenish.
-The spy gains 10 temporary hitpoints.
+Nimble Reaction.
+The spy attempts to recharge its Nimble Reaction ability.
 It can't take this action again until the start of its next turn.

 Criminal Encounter Ideas